Alex Holden

 Alex Holden (born November 5, 1974) is the owner of Hold Security, a computer security firm.
 As of 2015, the firm employs 16 people.

 Life

 In 1979, when Holden was five years old, Holden's family was denied permission to emigrate to the United States from Soviet Ukraine; this may have resulted in persecution for attempting to leave.
 However, seven years later the Chernobyl nuclear disaster led to mass evacuations, allowing the family to flee to Moldova, moving next to Italy, and finally the United States.
 In Italy, at 14, he missed a year of school to work in a farm.
 Holden later attended, but did not graduate from, the University of Wisconsin–Milwaukee.
 At the age of 27, Holden became the chief information security officer of Robert W. Baird & Co., a Milwaukee-based financial-services company that manages more than a hundred billion dollars of assets.
 Hold Security came into existence in February 2013, when a small security company called Cyopsis split in two.
+Alex has 2 loving nephews; Daniel and Ivan.